1991 Cantabrian regional election

-The 1991 Cantabrian regional election was held on Sunday, 26 May 1991, to elect the 3rd Regional Assembly of the autonomous community of Cantabria.
+The 1991 Cantabrian regional election was held on 26 May 1991 to elect the 3rd Regional Assembly of the autonomous community of Cantabria.
 All 39 seats in the Regional Assembly were up for election.
 It was held concurrently with regional elections in 12 other autonomous communities and local elections all throughout Spain.

 The Spanish Socialist Workers' Party (PSOE) under incumbent President Jaime Blanco went on to win its first and only regional election in Cantabria.
 Juan Hormaechea's Union for the Progress of Cantabria (UPCA), a split from the People's Party (PP), won 15 seats and 33% of the vote, with the PP vote collapsing to 6 seats and 14% of the vote as a result.
 The Regionalist Party of Cantabria (PRC) suffered from the UPCA's surge and returned to its 1983 results, while the Democratic and Social Centre did not reach the required 5% threshold and was expelled from parliament.

 Juan Hormaechea managed to get re-elected as regional President thanks to a UPCA-PP agreement.
 He had been forced to resign in late 1990, after a no-confidence motion was passed against him by an alliance of PSOE, PP, PRC and CDS.